Sustainable Practices in Central New York

 Katherina B. Searing, Associate Director of Professional Education and Non-Credit Programs, ESF Outreach

 |4:30 - 5:15||

-Presentation by Sustainable Enterprise Partnership's Fetner Fellow, Dr. Jeffrey York, Assistant Professor of Management and Entrepreneurship and the Shane Faculty Scholar at the University of Colorado Boulder
+Dr. Jeffrey York, Sustainable Enterprise Partnership's Fetner Fellow, Assistant Professor of Management and Entrepreneurship and the Shane Faculty Scholar at the University of Colorado Boulder.

-Panel reflecting on Dr. Yorks's presentation and what it means in Central NY
+Panel reflecting on Dr. York's presentation and what it means in Central NY

 Check-in & Breakfast